Perspective | Cincinnati needed a perfect storm to make the CFP. The clouds are gathering.

 Cincinnati was No. 5 — still safe for the G-13 because Georgia’s getting in even if it loses to Alabama in the SEC title game; the Tide might still get picked even if it loses to Georgia; Oregon wasn’t likely to lose to anyone in the Pac-12 and the Ohio State-Michigan winner would almost surely win the Big Ten title and be, at worst, the fourth playoff team.

 All good.
 Until Oregon went and got crushed Saturday by a three-loss Utah team.
-Now, the G-13 is trapped.
-They still can’t jump Notre Dame over Cincinnati — much as they would love to do so.
-If Michigan beats Ohio State for the first time since Bo Schembechler was the coach — calm down Michigan fans, I’m joking — then the Wolverines would replace a two-loss Ohio State team in the top four.
+Now, the G-13 are trapped.
+They still can’t jump Notre Dame over Cincinnati, much as they would love to do so.
+If Michigan beats Ohio State for the first time since Bo Schembechler was the coach — calm down, Michigan fans, I’m joking — then the Wolverines would replace a two-loss Ohio State team in the top four.

 The winner of Oklahoma-Oklahoma State on Saturday is going to campaign for a spot in the top four.
 That’s not happening.
-Oklahoma has zero wins against currently ranked teams — and struggled, for crying out loud, against Kansas.
-Oklahoma State has one win against a ranked opponent — Baylor at home — and was lucky to beat Tulsa, which is a gaudy 5-6.
+The Sooners have zero wins against currently ranked teams, and they struggled, for crying out loud, against Kansas.
+The Cowboys have one win against a ranked opponent — Baylor at home — and were lucky to beat Tulsa, which is a gaudy 5-6.

 Nope, no help there.

 The only hope for the G-13 is that Cincinnati loses to either East Carolina or Houston.
-This isn’t out of the question: The Pirates, especially at home, are a good team and Houston is an excellent team — period.
-The Cougars lost their opener to Texas Tech and have won 10 straight since then — a streak that will certainly reach 11 Saturday when they play pathetic Connecticut.
+This isn’t out of the question: The Pirates, especially at home, are a good team, and Houston is an excellent team period.
+The Cougars lost their opener to Texas Tech and have won 10 straight since then, a streak that will certainly reach 11 Saturday when they play pathetic Connecticut.

 One would think that Luke Fickell’s Cincinnati team has its eye on the prize right now.
-The Bearcats routed a good SMU team 48-14 on Saturday and appear to have put their midseason malaise, which led to a couple of close games, behind them.
+The Bearcats routed a good SMU team, 48-14, on Saturday and appear to have put their midseason malaise, which led to a couple of close games, behind them.

 The G-13’s best hope right now might be for Georgia to beat Alabama and knock the Tide out of contention.
 It could move Cincinnati to third and its beloved Irish to fourth — assuming a Notre Dame win Saturday over 3-8 Stanford.
-They could then match Georgia against Notre Dame in one semifinal and, if Ohio State wins out, have a battle for Ohio between the Buckeyes and Bearcats in the other semifinal.
+The G-13 could then match Georgia against Notre Dame in one semifinal and, if Ohio State wins out, have a battle for Ohio between the Buckeyes and Bearcats in the other semifinal.

 At least that might numb their pain.

 Of course, the solution to spilling all these words would be to expand the playoff to at least eight teams.
-This year you could add to the top quartet, from the current rankings, Notre Dame, the Oklahoma-Oklahoma State winner; another Power Five school like 9-2 Mississippi; and San Diego State or Brigham Young.
+This year you could add to the top quartet, from the current rankings: Notre Dame, the Oklahoma-Oklahoma State winner, another Power Five school like 9-2 Mississippi and San Diego State or Brigham Young.
 There would still be arguments, but it would no longer take a perfect storm for the G-13, kicking and screaming, to take a non-Power Five school.

 There are still games to be played.
 And a Cincinnati loss would take all the fun out of this.
 But if the Fightin’ Fickells can win twice more, Dec.
 5 should be a historic day.